Aerospace Engineering

 The graduate program staff is happy to work with all prospective students in determining the fit between the student and the program.
 In order to determine this, we feel that visiting our campus in Lawrence is a very important step.
 In order to facilitate your visit to KU, there are two main options:

 The first, and most preferred, option entails simply applying for admission to the program.
-All prospective students are welcome to attend our Open House in mid-October and mid-March.
+All prospective students are welcome to attend the School of Engineering Open House.
 Eligible admitted students are invited to participate in Campus Visit Days in late February (prior to the fall semester of your intended matriculation).
 These organized campus visit opportunities will allow you to gather a great deal of first-hand information which we hope will help you in making a final decision about whether to attend KU.

 Contact Information